 This unit focuses on the establishment phase of a business's life.
 Establishing a business involves complying with legal requirements as well as making decisions about how best to establish a system of financial record keeping, staff the business and establish a customer base.
-In this unit students examine the legal requirements that must be satisfied to establish a business. investigate the essential features of effective marketing and consider the best way to meet the needs of the business in terms of staffing financial and record keeping.
-Students analyse various management practices in this area applying this knowledge contemporary business case studies from the past four years.
+In this unit students examine the legal requirements that must be satisfied to establish a business. investigate the Thev essential features of effective marketing and consider the best way to meet the needs of the business in terms of financial staffing and record keeping.
+Students analyse various management practices in this area by applying this knowledge to contemporary business case studies from the past four years.

-There are many career opportunities for students who have completed Management including Business employment Banking, in: Employment Manager, Financial Planner.
+There are many career opportunities for students who have completed Business Management including employment in: Banking, Employment Financial Manager, Planner.
 Industrial Relations.
-Insurance Officer, Human Resource Manager, Marketing, Office Work, Public Relations, Real Estate.
-Retailing and Sales, Small Business owner, Stockbroking, Tax Agent, Travel and Tourism and Management.
+Insurance Officer, Human Resource Manager, Marketing, Office Work, Public Relations, Real Estate, Retailing and Sales, Small Business owner, Stockbroking, Tax Agent, Travel and Tourism and Management.